 Coventry’s Medieval Treasures: a digital discovery

-Planned for 2018, this self-guided walking tour app will take participants to waypoints across the site of the medieval city where they’ll encounter the beautiful medieval buildings in the midst of the urban landscape.
-They’ll also see the long-lost medieval buildings and streetscapes that were captured over a hundred years ago in stunning watercolour paintings, prints, engravings and photographs, and discover some intriguing facts about medieval life in Coventry.
+Coventry’s Medieval Treasures: A Digital Discovery is a series of self-guided walking tours that will take participants across the site of the medieval city.
+At various stopping points called waypoints, participants will encounter the beautiful medieval buildings that still exist in the midst of the urban landscape and view images of long-lost medieval buildings and streetscapes that were captured over a hundred years ago in stunning watercolour paintings, prints, engravings and photographs.
+Participants will also discover some intriguing and quirky facts about medieval life in Coventry.

 Virtual Reality Model of Medieval Spon Street

 In connection with the University of Warwick, a virtual reality model of Spon Street in around 1500 is being created using the latest multi-sensory technologies used in the motor industry.
 Viewers will be able to walk through this medieval crafts and industrial area and see the sights, sounds and smells of medieval tanning, weaving and dyeing.

 We held a highly successful conference at the Old Grammar School and St Mary’s Hall on 29 September 2017 attended by over a hundred people.
 Talks by eminent speakers from the UK, Ireland and the USA focused on new research into medieval Coventry and delegates had the opportunity to view some of the magnificent medieval archives, including the Charter of Incorporation, that were especially put on display at the Herbert’s History Centre.

 All Along the Watchtowers is an architectural design which references the twelve medieval towers that were an integral part of Coventry’s city wall.
 The design reimagines the gatehouses for the 21st century through lifesize site-specific architectural sculptures linking Coventry’s medieval past with its creative accomplishments.